Tuan96/TuanSketch/README.md

 ## Thoughts

-This is a simple project that I built to learn more about JavaScript.
+This is another simple project that I built to learn more about JavaScript.
 Any feedback is greatly appreciated.
 Thank you.